-According to nearly half of Brits (45%), traditional layouts and an accurate representation of what a business does are the most popular aspects of a business card design – while a creative and unique design was only favoured by a mere 23%!
-A no-frills approach to your next artwork may be what sets you aside from your competitors as almost a third of Brits preferred companies to keep it simple with only the necessary information printed.
+According to nearly half of Brits (45%), traditional layouts and an accurate representation of what a company does are the most popular aspects that make up the perfect business card design – while a creative and unique design was only favoured by a mere 23%!
+A no-frills approach to your next artwork may be what sets you aside from your competitors, as almost a third of Brits prefer cards that keep it simple.

-If you are targeting designers, and even those within the construction, finance and law sectors, these industries much prefer the simple approach when it comes to a business card design.
-Opt for a no-frills design or something which has a fairly traditional style and layout, and you’ll never go wrong!
+If you are targeting designers, and even those within the construction, finance and law sectors, these industries much prefer the simple approach when it comes to business card design.
+Opt for a simplistic design or something which has a fairly traditional style and layout, and you’ll never go wrong!

-However, if you’re networking and meeting up with clients in retail, media or communications, think the opposite.
-These industries love a quirky design and bold colourings.
+However, if you’re networking and meeting up with clients in retail, media or communications, the more creative, the better.
+These industries love a quirky business card design and bold colourings.

-So, with so much to consider when it comes to your design, where will you start?
-If you’re struggling to get your ideas down onto paper, why not check out some of the templates we have available in our template library?
-Alternatively, our expert team are always on hand to help.
+If you’re struggling to get your ideas down onto paper, why not check out our collection of business card designs in our template library?
+Alternatively, get in touch with our expert team, who are always on hand to help.

 Top 3 Designs by Industry According to Scientific Research

 Below are the top 3 highest ranking designs by industry.
-The business cards are laid out in ascending order according to their rank.
+These business card designs are laid out in ascending order according to their rank.